How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 Cash is still extremely useful in India, particularly at monument ticket counters and smaller vendors.

-What to Take to India
+What to Pack For India with Kids

 Before you zip your suitcase, check our complete family packing checklist for India to make sure you don’t miss the small items that make a big difference while visiting India.